In case you missed it, here is an interview with WRHI in Charlotte, NC recently:

 I’m thrilled to say that a run-in with NY Times bestselling author James Rollins (of the Sigma Series fame) turned into an offer from him to read my book!
 Even more amazing, barely a week later he sent me back an email:

-can i buy Pregabalin online in uk “Michael Dow’s DARK MATTERS has everything I love in a novel: scientific speculation, stunning action, and characters that leap off the page.
+can i buy generic Lyrica “Michael Dow’s DARK MATTERS has everything I love in a novel: scientific speculation, stunning action, and characters that leap off the page.
 But best of all, here is a novel that combines all of the above into a seamless, thrilling story.
 Don’t miss this debut!”

 (Side Note – you should check out Jim’s 30+ books.
 Especially The Eye of God, with interesting parallels to my own Dark Matters…)